Thomas Jefferson School (Missouri)

-Thomas Jefferson School ("TJ") is a small coeducational boarding and day school located in St. Louis, Missouri.
+Thomas Jefferson School (TJ) is a small coeducational boarding and day school located in Sunset Hills, Missouri, a suburb of St. Louis.

 Overview

 The school is located on 20 acres (8.1 ha) in the middle of St. Louis's South County suburbs.
 It is small for a school of its kind, with only around 90 students from grades 7 through 12, about a quarter of whom are international students.
 Boarding students and day students attend in about equal numbers.

 TJ is focused on the classics, and the ideal of a classical education in general, balanced by a strong math program (all students continue through calculus) and Advanced Placement courses in science and history for all students.
 The Greek program, in particular, is among the best in the nation.
 Classes, all in the morning, are discussion-oriented and relatively short, at 35 minutes.
 Students spend the remainder of the day studying independently, engaged in athletics and other extracurriculars, or consulting privately with faculty members, some of whom live on campus.
 Supervisory staff includes seven resident assistants.

 As ranked by the Boarding School Review, the median SAT scores of seniors are among the highest in the nation for boarding schools: 710 reading, 670 math, 690 writing.
 A large share of its alumni go on to attend liberal arts colleges.

 The school has long held membership in the National Association of Independent Schools, the Association of Boarding Schools, and Midwest Boarding Schools, and in 1997 it gained full accreditation by the Independent Schools Association of the Central States.